 Fed’s rate moves depend on inflation and employment data

 But the survey also suggested a vicious inflationary cycle could be afoot.
 Half of the workers who received a raise or a better-paying job say the increase didn’t keep up with inflation, Bankrate’s poll also found.
-That could prompt more workers to start asking for even higher pay — potentially begetting even higher inflation if companies have to lift prices to cover it.
+That could prompt even more workers to start asking for even higher pay.

 “If you’re balancing risks and you get less worried about the economy slowing and more worried about inflation just staying high and getting built in to the price and wage-setting process, then you might conclude you need to move faster,” says Bill English, a finance professor at the Yale School of Management, who spent 20 years at the Fed.
 “Lags just make the problem harder because you have to be forward-looking and judge where the economy is going to be.”